Do guppies make good tankmates for betta fish?

 Yes.
 The genders of your bettas and your guppies matter, and pairing your fish by species and gender can help create a peaceful tank.

-For example, male and female bettas get along fine with female guppies, who are much duller than their male counterparts and lack an extravagant tails.
+For example, male and female bettas get along fine with female guppies, who are much duller than their male counterparts and lack extravagant tails.

 So, what about female bettas and male guppies?